28.18: Signal Transduction - Taste (Gustation)

 Introduction

-G protein-coupled receptors (GPCRs) are the largest and the most diverse group of membrane receptors in eukaryotes.
-They are activated by a wide variety of ligands in the form of light energy, lipids, sugars, peptides, and proteins (Billington and Penn, 2003; Schoneberg et al., 2004; Lundstrom, 2009) which convey information from the outside environment into the cell to mediate their corresponding functional responses.
+G protein-coupled receptors (GPCRs) are eukaryotes' largest and most diverse group of membrane receptors.
+A wide variety of ligands activate them in the form of light energy, lipids, sugars, peptides, and proteins, which convey information from the outside environment into the cell to mediate their corresponding functional responses.
 The conformational changes of GPCRs upon ligand binding initiate a series of biochemical reactions within the cell.
-These intracellular reactions regulate sensory functions of smell, taste, and vision, and a wide variety of physiological processes such as secretion, neurotransmission, metabolism, cellular differentiation, inflammation, and immune responses (Lagerström and Schiöth, 2008; Rosenbaum et al., 2009; Venkatakrishnan et al., 2013; Ahmad et al., 2015).
+These intracellular reactions regulate sensory functions of smell, taste, and vision, as well as a wide variety of physiological processes such as secretion, neurotransmission, metabolism, cellular differentiation, inflammation, and immune responses.
 Taste is one of the most important sensations in human life, enabling us to perceive different tastes from the diverse range of food available in nature, and is a major determinant of our ingestion decisions.

-TABLE 1.
-Taste GPCRs classification and their downstream signaling regulators.
+Table \(\PageIndex{1}\): Taste GPCRs classification and their downstream signaling regulators.

-FIGURE 3.
-Schematic representation of signal transduction pathway of sweet, umami, bitter, and kokumi-calcium sensing receptors (CaSR) in taste receptor cells on the tongue.
-Ligand-induced stimulation of the sweet (TAS1R2/TAS1R3), umami (TAS1R1/TAS1R3), bitter receptors (TAS2Rs) and kokumi sensation expressed in type II taste cells within taste bud activate a trimeric G protein composed of α-gustducin (Gα-gust) in sweet, umami, bitter and Gα-q/11 in kokumi-receptor and a complex consisting of Gβγ proteins.
+Ligand-induced stimulation of the sweet (TAS1R2/TAS1R3), umami (TAS1R1/TAS1R3), bitter receptors (TAS2Rs), and kokumi sensation expressed in type II taste cells within taste buds activate a trimeric G protein composed of α-gustducin (Gα-gust) in sweet, umami, bitter, and Gα-q/11 in kokumi-receptor and a complex consisting of Gβγ proteins.
 The released Gβγ-complex activates phospholipase C isoform β2 (PLCβ2) which then induces the production of inositol 1,4,5-trisphosphate (IP3) and diacylglycerol (DAG); the second messenger IP3, in turn, activates the IP3 receptor (IP3R), an intracellular ion channel that allows Ca2+ release from the intracellular endoplasmic reticulum (ER store).
-An increase in intracellular Ca2+ then activates the complex of transient receptor potential cation channel subfamily M member 4 and 5 (TRPM4/5) that are plasma membrane-localized sodium-selective channels which leads to depolarization and subsequent activation of voltage-gated sodium channels (VGSC).
-The combined action of increased Ca2+ and membrane depolarization activates the complex of calcium homeostasis modulator 1 and 3(CALHM1/3) channel and pannexin1 channels, thus resulting in the release of the neurotransmitter ATP.
-Increased ATP, in turn, activates P2X ionotropic purinergic receptors 2 and 3 (P2X2/P2X3) on the afferent cranial nerve generating an action potential that subsequently signals to the gustatory cortex for sensory perception.
+An increase in intracellular Ca2+ then activates the complex of transient receptor potential cation channel subfamily M member 4 and 5 (TRPM4/5), which are plasma membrane-localized sodium-selective channels, leading to depolarization and subsequent activation of voltage-gated sodium channels (VGSC).
+The combined action of increased Ca2+ and membrane depolarization activates the complex of calcium homeostasis modulator 1 and 3(CALHM1/3) and pannexin1 channels, thus releasing the neurotransmitter ATP.
+Increased ATP, in turn, activates P2X ionotropic purinergic receptors 2 and 3 (P2X2/P2X3) on the afferent cranial nerve, generating an action potential that subsequently signals to the gustatory cortex for sensory perception.
 Besides well-known taste GPCR pathways, connecting proteins semaphorin 7A (Sem 7A) and 3A (Sem 3A) are depicted in close contact with sweet and bitter receptors as they provide instructive signals that fine-tune to sweet or bitter ganglion neurons, respectively.
-VFT, venus flytrap domain; CRD, cystine-rich domain; ECD, extracellular domain. (created with BioRender.com).
+VFT, Venus flytrap domain; CRD, cystine-rich domain; ECD, extracellular domain. (created with BioRender.com).

 In this review, we will first explore the basic architecture of the gustatory sensory system and its peripheral signal transmission.
-Then we will discuss taste GPCR signal transduction mechanisms for the different taste modalities, their molecular structure, and the conformational changes that occur following orthosteric/allosteric binding of endogenous and food-derived ligands.
+Then we will discuss taste GPCR signal transduction mechanisms for the different taste modalities, their molecular structure, and the conformational changes following orthosteric/allosteric binding of endogenous and food-derived ligands.

 Taste Buds and Neural Transmission

-TABLE 2.
-Summary of taste receptor cell characteristics.
+Table \(\PageIndex{2}\) Summary of taste receptor cell characteristics.

 New information has provided insight into how specific taste qualities are fine-tuned to recognize their partner ganglionic neurons in the brain.
-Lee et al. (2017) discovered semaphorin proteins, 7A and 3A as the physical links between sweet and bitter TRCs, respectively, and their partner ganglion neurons in the brain.
+Lee et al discovered semaphorin proteins, 7A and 3A, as the physical links between sweet and bitter TRCs, respectively, and their partner ganglion neurons in the brain.
 It remains to be determined what physical links exist between umami TRCs and their corresponding neurons in the brain.
 Delineating the underlying molecular basis for this interaction would provide a further understanding of purinergic transmission in the taste system.
-In addition, whether these mechanisms are relevant for kokumi sensation has not yet been investigated, despite CaSR having distinct expression in TRCs and significant functional synergy with other prominent taste qualities (sweet, umami, and salty).
-Moreover, there is still debate regarding the recognition of kokumi as a sixth taste entity, consequently, the calcium-sensing receptor (CaSR) is not yet included in the nomenclature for any subtypes of taste GPCRs, although it would best fit with Type 1 taste receptors.
+In addition, whether these mechanisms are relevant for kokumi sensation has not been investigated, despite CaSR having distinct expression in TRCs and significant functional synergy with other prominent taste qualities (sweet, umami, and salty).
+Moreover, there is still debate regarding the recognition of kokumi as a sixth taste entity; consequently, the calcium-sensing receptor (CaSR) is not yet included in the nomenclature for any subtypes of taste GPCRs, although it would best fit with Type 1 taste receptors.

 Type 1 Taste G Protein-Coupled Receptors (Sweet and Umami)

-Figure \(\PageIndex{x}\) shows an interactive iCn3D model of Taste receptor type 1 member 2 (TAS1R2) AlphaFold model (uniprot Q8TE23)
+Figure \(\PageIndex{5}\) shows an interactive iCn3D model of Taste receptor type 1 member 2 (TAS1R2) AlphaFold model (uniprot Q8TE23)

 The gray is the predicted transmembrane helices.
 The cyan is the intracellular domain.
 The blue is the extracellular domain.
 The predicted model of the structure has high confidence except for the yellow/orange at the distal end of the extracellular domain.
 Key residues in the ligand binding domain are shown as sticks, CPK colors, and labeled.